d-r-lenin/rapid-preview/README.md

     margin-left:2em;
     margin-bottom:2rem;
     font-size:1.3rem
-">Ohtml is a CLI tool that provides a live preview for your HTML document while developing websites.
+">RapidPreview is a CLI tool that provides a live preview for your HTML document while developing websites.
 It refreshes a webpage whenever there is change in a particular directory.</div>

 >## <i>Instalation</i>
 * To install first you need nodejs installed. [click here to downloat node](https://nodejs.org/en/download/)

 * Type following command to install
 ```
-    npm i -g ohtml
+    npm i -g rapidpreview
 ```
 * Or run npx command directly
 ```
-    npx ohtml@latest < arguments,>
+    npx rapidpreview@latest < arguments,>
 ```
 >## usage
 * Got to any directory that includes a html file.
-* If the directory have only one html file , Simply run " ``` ohtml ``` "
+* If the directory have only one html file , Simply run " ``` rapidpreview ``` "
 * If you have multiple files, Then specify the filename.
-Like " ``` ohtml <file_name.html> ``` "
+Like " ``` rapidpreview <file_name.html> ``` "
-* If the default PORT is not available, Specify the port like " ``` ohtml index.html --port 5000 ``` "
+* If the default PORT is not available, Specify the port like " ``` rapidpreview index.html --port 5000 ``` "
 * >node: If you'r using editer like VScode and wanna use integrated terminal, Then follow the steps.<br/>
   * Run "```npm init```" to create npm project.
   * In npm json file add command to a script, For Example, In Package File:<br>